Creating PHP Documentation Comments

 - Select the relevant tag from the suggestion list.

 - If the entered tag has several values, press Ctrl+Space and select the desired value from the suggestion list.

 PhpStorm provides a set of predefined code inspections targeted at PHPDoc blocks.
 These inspections check whether classes, methods, functions, variables, and constants are supplied with a PHPDoc comment and whether the tags in the comment match the documented item.

 To enable or disable an inspection:

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click Inspections under Editor.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click Inspections under Editor.

 - On the Inspections page that opens, expand the PHPDoc node under the PHP node.
 The list of predefined inspections is displayed.

 - To enable or disable an inspection, select or clear the check box next to it.

 To have PhpStorm check that PHPDoc comments are provided for all code constructs of a certain type:

 - Select the check box next to the Missing PHPDoc Comment inspection.